 - How personal the losses were to you

 - How violent and terrifying the experiences were for you

 If you’ve wondered about soldiers and PTSD, there are reasons some combat veterans suffer from PTSD and others don’t.
+Reasons why some people get PTSD after a sexual assault, an accident, or a disaster, and others don’t.
 Read more about PTSD to get answers to your questions here.

-Post Traumatic Stress Disorder isn’t just the illness of one individual.
+Post Traumatic Stress Disorder isn’t just something that affects one individual.
 It encompasses the whole family.

 PTSD and Depression Treatment

-Even though IV ketamine treatment is the most rapid, effective PTSD and depression treatment, it isn’t for everyone.
+Even though IV ketamine treatment is the most rapid, effective PTSD and depression treatment we offer, it isn’t for everyone.

-If you’ve had some of the symptoms described above, please call us.
+If you’ve had some of the symptoms we’ve described, please call us.
 Let’s schedule an appointment at our office in South Windsor, CT to determine whether you can benefit from these treatments.
 We want you to live the life you want to live, and enjoy your loved ones again.
 Please call 860.648.9755 or contact us online.